-I wouldn’t be a writer today if it weren’t my lifelong love affair with books.
+I wouldn’t be a writer today if it weren’t for my lifelong love affair with books.

-We are not supposed to judge a book by its cover, yet there’s something that attracts me towards some books’ spectacular covers.
+We are not supposed to judge a book by its cover, yet there’s something that attracts me to some books’ spectacular covers.

 I admire the thought and creativity that goes into them and make me ponder how to become a book cover designer.

-Are you passionate about book cover designing?
+Are you passionate about book cover design?
 A book cover designer earns up to $48,550 annually on average in the US, and it’s a pretty cool job to have.

 If you are leaning towards this profession, let me give you a little friendly push.

 In this article, I will tell you how to become a book cover designer.